codechiefVignesh/kineticStrands/README.md

 ## Notes

-- Ensure backend is running before starting frontend
+- Ensure the backend server is running before starting the frontend
-- Uses FastAPI for simulation and React + Three.js for visualization
-- Simulation is highly sensitive to initial conditions (chaotic system)
+- The simulation is sensitive to initial conditions due to its chaotic nature
+- Backend uses FastAPI for numerical computation and API handling
+- Frontend uses React and Three.js for visualization